|

 Become environmentally friendly:

-1. Green Cooking Tips...Don't microwave plastic, reduce your use of prepackaged foods, and use cast iron pans instead of nonstick.
+1. Green Cooking Tips...Don't microwave plastic, reduce your use of prepackaged foods, and stop using cheap nonstick pans, which leach toxins into your meal as you cook.
 Consider buying organic foods.
 When choosing between two like items in the grocery store, pick the one with less wasted packaging.

 2. Reduce waste.
 Recycle newspapers and other items whenever possible.
 Reduce your dependence on fast food, which creates a lot of waste products.
 Reuse plastic bags at least once.

 6. Take up composting.
-Pick an out of the way spot in your yard.
+Pick an out of the way spot in your yard, and use a composter.
 Throw in coffee grounds, eggshells, spoiled vegetables and other leftovers.
 Mix with dirt.
 Once a week or so, turn over with a shovel to provide air.
 You won't just help the environment, you'll create rich soil for your garden.

 7. Donate your used items.
 If they are still usable, don't throw them away.
 Donate them to Goodwill or another worthy cause, including clothes, shoes, toys, and household items.